 Reducing your homocysteine levels can reduce your risk of many different diseases ranging from cardiovascular disease through to Alzheimer’s and cancer.
 Evidence is growing of an association between increased risk for MS and associated depression and cognitive decline in those with high homocysteine levels.

-Homocysteine is produced from the amino acid Methionine, which is found mainly in animal protein.
-Optimal levels of B vitamins and other nutrients in the diet convert methionine into one of two things; Either, Glutathione a potent antioxidant, or SAMe, which is known to alleviate depression and aid liver detoxification.
+Homocysteine is produced from the amino acid Methionine, which is found mainly in animal proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
+Optimal levels of B vitamins and other nutrients in the diet convert methionine into one of two things; Either, Glutathione a potent antioxidantAntioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection…, or SAMe, which is known to alleviate depression and aid liver detoxification.
 If the body cannot turn methionine in to these helpful factors its route gets stuck at the damaging homocysteine.
 It is the extra need for B vitamins for people with MS that could lead to a build up of homocysteine and its detrimental effects.

 Being a non-meat eater doesn’t release you from the high homocysteine risk group as you may think.
 Many vegetarian diets can be deficient in the B vitamins that are needed to lower your homocysteine.
 1 in 10 people have a gene mutation that affects the ability of MTHFR, a B vitamin dependant enzyme, to work properly.
 This enzyme converts Homocysteine into SAMe.
 If you have this gene mutation it can lead to an increase in Homocysteine levels and a possible risk of depression and poor liver function due to low SAMe levels.
 B vitamins enable the MTHFR enzyme to work properly by assisting a process called methylation.
 Quite simply this is the adding or taking away of a methyl group to a molecule.